WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

-\paragraph{Preprocessing} This section details the preprocessing steps taken to bring the LSA64 dataset from its raw form to its final form used in WOODS.
+\paragraph{Preprocessing} This section details the preprocessing steps taken for the LSA64 dataset.
 The raw LSA64 dataset contains 3200 videos, each about 3 seconds long with the resolution of 1920x1080, at 60 frames per second.
 We first crop all videos at precisely 2.5 seconds to have videos of the same length.
 This cropping does not impact the information content of the video as signers pause at the end of their signed words.
 We then resize the frames to 224x224.
 Finally, we use PyTorchVideo~\cite{pytorchvideo} to uniformly sample 20 frames from each video in a sequence for prediction.

 \paragraph{Domain information} Table~\ref{table:lsa64_domain_proportions} details the proportion of samples and labels across domains.

 \paragraph{Architecture choice} We use a Convolutional Recurrent Neural Network (CRNN) for this dataset.
 The CRNN model has 4 model blocks: Convolutional, Recurrent, attention, and prediction.
 First, we feed each video frame through a frozen Resnet50 model that is pretrained on Imagenet to extract relevant features.
 We then feed these feature vectors sequentially to an LSTM model.
 Finally, push the output of the LSTM model for each frame through a self-attention layer which linearly combines the LSTM output weighed by their attention scores.
 We the use a fully connected network to make predictions.
 Table~\ref{table:LSA64_arch} details the layers of the model architecture.